June 26, 2026

 • Neutral in between

 The subtle part is “normal.”
-NOAA doesn’t use one fixed baseline.
-It uses a centred, rolling 30-year climatology that shifts forward every five years, so each season is judged against a baseline contemporary to its own decade.
-A 1960s season is measured against a 1950s–1970s normal; a 2020s season against the 1991–2020 normal.
-In a warming climate, that’s the difference between measuring ENSO and accidentally measuring the warming trend.
-Reproducing that schedule faithfully is what keeps our answer honest.
+NOAA uses a centred, rolling 30-year climatology that shifts forward every five years, so each season is judged against a baseline contemporary to its own decade.
+In a warming climate that’s the difference between measuring ENSO and accidentally measuring the warming trend.

 The data: ERA5, queried where it lives

-We query ARCO-ERA5, the cloud-optimized, Zarr-formatted copy of ECMWF’s ERA5 reanalysis hosted on Google Cloud.
-It spans 1940 to the present at 0.25° resolution.
+We query ARCO-ERA5, the cloud-optimized, Zarr-formatted copy of ECMWF’s ERA5 reanalysis on Google Cloud, spanning 1940 to the present at 0.25° resolution.
 We never download it — zarr-datafusion registers it as an external table and reads only the chunks the query touches:

 CREATE EXTERNAL TABLE IF NOT EXISTS era5